ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-screenshare-mode.md

 ## System Audio

-When using the Screen Sharing source mode, Ecamm Live will also broadcast the Mac's system audio.
+When using the Screen Share source mode, Ecamm Live will also broadcast the Mac's system audio.
 For example, sound from a video in a web browser, or sounds in a presentation, will be broadcast to your audience.
 To adjust system audio levels, use the [Sound Levels window](../013-adjusting-sound-levels).

 ## Controlling Ecamm Live While Using Other Apps